-1. A candidate shall be declared to have passed in the semester examination it he has obtained not less than 40 marks (28 external university, 12 in internal examination) in each paper & not less than an aggregate of 50% of Marks in all the papers of Semester examination.
+1. A candidate shall be declared to have passed in the semester examination if he has obtained not less than 40 marks (32 external University, 8 in internal examination) in each paper & not less than an aggregate of 50% of Marks in all the papers of Semester examination.